 Eight week series, Wednesday mornings and Thursday evenings, beginning March 18/19, 2020

-Rabbi Klein is Adjunct Professor at Oakland University and Rochester College 2019/2020.
+Rabbi Klein is Adjunct Professor at Oakland University and Rochester University 2019/2020.

 Introduction to Judaism, Oakland University, Fall Semester 2019

-The Book of Exodus, Rochester College, Fall Semester 2019
+The Book of Exodus, Rochester University, Fall Semester 2019

 Introduction to Judaism, Oakland University, Winter Semester 2020